arungeorgesaji/SignalBus/README.md

 ## Use Cases

-- Automating build/test/deploy pipelines locally.
+- Automate local build/test/deploy pipelines.
-- Connecting TUI or CLI tools with real-time event triggers.
+- Connect TUI or CLI tools with real-time event triggers.
-- Monitoring and reacting to system or application signals.
+- Monitor and react to system or application signals.
-- Rapid prototyping of event-driven developer frameworks.
+- Prototype event-driven developer frameworks quickly.

 ---